 The following remedies are proposed in addition to those described in DCN 097.

 <Section 3>

-command center (CC): An MIH User that manages the group by adding, deleting, and updating the group membership information.
+group manager (GM): An MIH User that manages the group by adding, deleting, and updating the group membership information.
 It may also generate the group key when needed.
-It is also the entity that issues group manipulation and group addressed commands.
+It is also the entity that issues group manipulation commands.

-group addressed command: A command issued to nodes that belong to a group using a multicast transport mechanism, which is out of the scope of this specification NOTE—Group manipulation commands are explicitly excluded from this definition.
+group addressed message: An MIH message sent to nodes that belong to a group identified by an MIHF Group ID.
+A group addressed message is sent using a multicast transport mechanism, which is out of the scope of this specification.

 <Section 4>